course-details-portlet

 Further on evaluation

-Mandatory deliverable must be passed to pass the course.
-In the case of re-take, the course must be retaken during the next regular run through of the course.
+For voluntary retake to improve the grade, the course must be retaken in its entirety during the next regular offering of the course.

 Specific conditions